Principal Investigator(s): Voter News Service

 Persistent URL: http://doi.org/10.3886/ICPSR06989.v2

 Scope of Study

-Subject Terms: candidates, Clinton Administration (1993-2001), Clinton, Bill, congressional elections, election forecasting, exit polls, gubernatorial elections, Hispanic or Latino origins, Lewinsky scandal, national elections, presidential elections, referendum, voter preferences, voter turnout, voters, voting behavior, voting precincts
+Subject Terms: abortion, candidates, capital punishment, Clinton, Bill, congressional elections, election forecasting, environmental policy, exit polls, federal budget, Gingrich, Newt, gubernatorial elections, immigration, Medicare, national elections, political affiliation, presidential elections, referendum, taxes, voter preferences, voter turnout, voters, voting behavior, voting precincts, Whitewater inquiry

-Geographic Coverage: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Mexico, New York (state), North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, United States, Utah, Vermont, Washington, Wisconsin, Wyoming
+Geographic Coverage: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York (state), North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, United States, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming

 Date of Collection: